mauberti-bc/sims-docs/docs/getting-started/adding-animals.md

 When you add a new Marked or Known Animal to your Survey, you can create an Alias to easily reference that animal across different Surveys.
 You should think of an Alias as a unique username, like `@CARIBOU18`.

 Behind the scenes, there is a more robust identifer that the system uses to identify individuals: Critter ID.
-A Critter ID is a long sequences of letters and numbers that never change, unlike Aliases which you can update.
+A Critter ID is a long sequence of letters and numbers that will never change, unlike Aliases which you can update.

 {: .note }